monstermahi982/monstermahi982/README.md

 - 💬 Ask me about ...
 How to learn HTML with MONSTER 😁😁😁
 - 😄 Pronouns: ... ;-> ha monster......
 - ⚡ True fact: ...
 I am not a HUMAN.,.,
 - AIM ;-----------> if there is hell in the world , i will send him ..........
-You know to whome am talking ABOUT
+You know to whome I am talking ABOUT

 <br>